 How does it work.

-1/ We assess your wardrobe by working closely with you to determine and group what items you like to store, organise and group your seasonal clothing into groups Autumn, Winter, Summer.
+1/ We assess your wardrobe by working closely with you to determine and group what items you like to store, organize and group your seasonal clothing into groups Autumn, Winter, Summer.

-3/ We colour coded, labelled and tagged with your name and brief description of items an inventory which you will receive a copy.
+3/ We color coded, labeled ,and tagged with your name and a brief description of items an inventory which you will receive a copy.

 4/ Working with you closely to determine what items of clothing you will like to store and rotation frequency..

-Remember is on -demand you can request for any of your stored items at any time delivered straight to your door, and when you done we collect and return back to our storage facilities is that simple.
+Remember is on-demand you can request for any of your stored items at any time delivered straight to your door, and when you did we collect and return back to our storage facilities is that simple.

-Getting Started is Easy, Here is few steps to follow
+Getting Started is Easy, Here are a few steps to follow